-I am an Assistant Professor of Consumer Science studying consumer finance and financial well-being.
+I am an associate professor of Consumer Science studying consumer finance and financial well-being.
 My research is motivated by a desire to understand the causes and consequences of socioeconomic and financial inequality, particularly in the American context.
 For this work, I bring a sociological perspective informed by law, economics, and geography to examine a range of topics.
 Recent research topics include financial security among young adults and consumer access to financial services in communities.

 Department